SaQie/e-Dziennik/README.md

 _________

-List of task's I will implement in future in this project:
+List of tasks I will implement in future in this project:

 * *Add email confirmation* ✅
 * *Add redis cache for configuration* ✅